How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 How long do runt cats live?

-A runt can live as long as any healthy cat.
+If your vet doesn’t find any serious underlying health issues, a runt can live as long as any healthy cat, as long as they are provided proper care and nutrition.
 The rule of thumb is that if the runt made it to six weeks, it’s likely going to survive.
-About how long, it depends on the kitten’s general health and the care it will receive.

 Do runt cats have health problems?

-There’s a very high chance that the runt of the litter will have heart defects.
-Umbilical hernias and deformities are also possible.
+Not always but there’s a very high chance that the runt of the litter will have underlying health problems.
+A few common ones are heart defects, umbilical hernias, and deformities.
 If you are getting the kitten from a breeder, make sure that he or she provides a full report on the cat’s health.

 Do mother cats reject runts?